andhapp/textrazor/README.md

 response.entities # Returns an array of TextRazor::Entity instances.

+response.words # Returns an array of TextRazor::Word instances.

 ```

 ### One off requests

-For making one off request to retrieve topics, you can use the following
+For making one off request to retrieve topics, entities or words you
-handy method.
-A new client is instantiated and discarded everytime you
+can use the following handy method.
+A new client is instantiated and
-make this request.
+discarded everytime you make this request.

 ```
 TextRazor.topics('api_key', 'text')

 TextRazor.entities('api_key', 'text')

+TextRazor.words('api_key', 'text')

 ```

 ## Next steps

-Only implemented this for topics, and entities.
-Also, implement it for other
+Only implemented this for topics, entities, and words.
+Also, implement
-information that we can retrieve from the public API.
+it for other information that we can retrieve from the public API.

 ## Contributing